Benji Madden: Awards and nominations

 For his work as a guitarist for the alternative rock band Good Charlotte, he has received various accolades, including an MTV Video Music Award, a Nickelodeon Kids' Choice Award, and an NRJ Music Award.

 Personal life

 In February 2008, Madden broke up with his long-time fiancée, Sophie Monk.

 Madden began dating actress Cameron Diaz in May 2014.
 The two were unofficially engaged before Christmas Day in 2014 and were married on January 5, 2015, in a Jewish-inspired ceremony, at their Beverly Hills home.
 On December 30, 2019, they had a daughter via surrogate pregnancy.
-He has been very vocal about his hatred for spaghetti squash; “Literally so yucky.
-I gag”.
+On March 22, 2024 Benji announced that Diaz and he welcomed their new-born son.

 Madden has many tattoos, including a tattoo of Benjamin Franklin, which covers his entire back.